Skip to main content

 Haryanvi Sentences Used in Daily Life (English to Haryanvi)

 The Haryanvi language belongs to the Indo-Aryan language family and is spoken by the Haryanvi people in the Indian states of Haryana and the National Capital Territory of Delhi.
 It is spoken by over 10 million speakers as of 2011.
 Both Haryanvi and Hindi are written in the Devanagari script and their pronunciation.
 In this blog, we've listed the basic greeting words, kinship terms, weekdays, and month names in one place.
-They will help you in your daily life to learn quickly.
+They will help you learn quickly in your daily life.
 Let's learn together!
-Basic Greetings in Haryanvi Hi/Hello - Ram ram What is your name? - Tera naam ke he?
+Haryanvi Sentences (Translate Any Languages) Basic Greetings in Haryanvi Hi/Hello - Ram ram What is your name? - Tera naam ke he?
 How are you? - Tu kaisa he?
 Good morning - Subh dayam What are you doing? - Tanna ke karya?
 Where are you from? - Tu katha sa aya he?
-How to Address People in Haryanvi Father - Bapu Mother - Maa Brother - Veera Sister - Bebe Husband - Bhartar Wife - Veerbani Uncle - Tau Aunty - Tai Weekdays Name in Haryanvi Sunday - Ravivar Monday - Somvar Tuesday - Mangalvar Wednesday - Budhvar Thursday - Gur...
+How to Address People in Haryanvi Father - Bapu Mother - Maa Brother - Veera Sister - Bebe Husband - Bhartar Wife - Veerbani Uncle - Tau Aunty - Tai Weekdays Name in Haryanvi Sunday - Ravivar Monday - Somvar Tuesday - Ma...

 This website uses Affiliate associate links: Amazon.in and IndiaMART.
 If you click on them and buy anything then I earn a commission.